Avichai997/Lusha/scraping-system/README.md

 ## Assumptions and Notes

-- The project uses a mock parser (`"lusha-mock-parser"`) to simulate the URL parsing process.
-This can be replaced with a real parser in a production environment.
+- The project uses a mock parser (`"lusha-mock-parser"`) to simulate the URL parsing process. **This can be replaced with a real parser in a production environment**.
 - The project includes error handling for common issues like missing URLs, invalid input, and database errors.
 - The Docker configuration is set up for both development and production environments, with separate Dockerfiles and Compose files for each.

+## Future Improvements

+1. **Error Handling**

+   - Provide more detailed error messages and consider adding a retry mechanism for transient errors like network issues.

+2. **Scalability**

+   - Add load balancing to distribute traffic across multiple instances.
+Consider using async processing with RabbitMQ or Redis for large-scale scraping.

+3. **Security**

+   - Implement stricter input validation, rate limiting, and add authentication to protect the API from abuse.

+4. **Database**

+   - Optimize MongoDB with indexing and consider sharding if the dataset grows significantly.

+5. **Testing**

+   - Expand with E2E tests and include performance testing to identify bottlenecks.

+6. **CI/CD**
+   - Set up a CI/CD pipeline for automated testing and deployment.
+Separate development, staging, and production environments.

 ## Project Structure